Vyral/mike-wall-recruiting/_posts/2018-11-09-from-keller-williams-to-exp-realty---bryan-casella.md

 Bryan Keller Williams

 Mike We came over from Keller Williams in February too.
 So I can definitely identify with your story.
-Tell me a little bit about when you first heard about the EXP.
+Tell me a little bit about when you first heard about EXP.
 Is this something that you heard about last year or two years ago.
 Is it something you heard about and went hey this is what we're doing?

 Bryan Well originally for about two years, we had created the real estate hustlers mastermind.
 About a year ago a little bit more A.J. who sponsored me into EXP made the jump from Keller Williams.
 So, I heard about it a year prior to joining roughly maybe a little bit less.
 At first you're a little skeptical you're like “What is this?”.
 A.J. obviously we're on the phone calls every week and he just kept sharing with us how much he was growing and all the tools and things that you get access to and what the structure of the company was and over time I started picking my interest.
 Then I looked I was like “It just sounds not only like a great company but a phenomenal opportunity to jump into something that's growing and that's new and that's fresh”.